-This word is made up of two words "الأولى", meaning "possessor," and "الأمر" meaning "command", and "affair, authority", the latter sense is more distinct, because Aulu al-Amr is mentioned in the following verse, which refers to the second meaning illegitimately and forcibly come to power.
+This word is made up of two words " لوا", meaning "possessor," and "لوا" meaning "command", and "affair, authority", the latter sense is more distinct, because $Aulu\ al-Amr$ is mentioned in the following verse, which refers to the second meaning manage the affairs of all aspects of life, who naturally have the qualifications of becoming guardians of the affairs (of people) and it is God, the Owner of Authority and the Guardian of everything, who has entrusted this responsibility to them, and He has not given it to those who illegitimately and forcibly come to power.
 It is quite obvious that the owner of a house is the real possessor of the house, not the one who has occupied it by force, deceptions and tricks.